todiane/sologamyp1/README.md

 Photos on the ceremonies page have been downloaded from <https://pexels.com> and the website <https://convertio.co>  was used to convert the png and jpg images into a webp image to ensure they load quickly when the website is deployed.

 Font awesome icons were used from <https://fontawesome.com>

+The quote used on the header image is a line from the chrous of the song Greatest Love of All by Whitney Houston.